Over the past few months, we have been preparing to welcome you back to The Wild Rabbit.

 Our teams continue to follow existing food hygiene guidance provided by the Food Standards Agency as a minimum requirement.
 Our kitchen maintains its SALSA (Safe and Local Supplier Approval) status and our third-party suppliers are all safety assessed and approved.
 We continue to maintain a 5-star Health and Safety rating from the Environmental Health Office.
 We strictly adhere to advice and updates from Public Health England.
 In addition, our front and back of house teams have all received health and safety training specific to Covid-19.

-From 4th July, for social distancing reasons, no parties of more than 4 people from the same household may enter The Wild Rabbit at one time.
+For social distancing reasons, no parties of more than 4 people from the same household may enter The Wild Rabbit at one time.
 We will continue to review this in accordance with government advice.

 If you are dining with us, please call ahead to ensure there is a table available for your party.
 The maximum advised party size is 4.
 We ask for you to respect this guidance.